Mallick17/AWS-CCP/README.md

 ## Cloud Design Principle of Loose Coupling (AWS Well-Architected Framework)
 - _Components interacting through middleware interfaces encapsulate functionality, enabling the components to evolve independently without causing disruptions in the overall system.
 This approach adheres to the principle of loose coupling, which minimizes dependencies between components.
 Middleware provides a standard method for communication, enhancing system flexibility, scalability, and maintainability.
 By decoupling components, changes, updates, or replacements of individual parts can be done seamlessly, leading to a more resilient architecture.
 This design is particularly beneficial in cloud environments where scalability and rapid iteration are critical._

+## Software Licensing Costs in the cloud
+- Costs depend on the software and deployment model.
+  - The cost of software licensing in the cloud can vary depending on the software being used and the deployment model.
+Some cloud providers offer pay-as-you-go models, while others require upfront or subscription fees.
+Some software may be licensed differently in the cloud than on-premises.
+It's important to consider these factors when evaluating the impact of software licensing costs when moving to the cloud.

 ## Security Best Practices
 - Use AWS Organizations Service Control Policies (SCPs) to enforce mandatory access key rotation every 90 days.